ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 7. Our contribution techniques
 8. Useful Resources

-## Setting Up the Development Environment
+## Setting up the development environment
 To set up the development environment, follow these steps:

 1. Install dependencies with `npm install`